 The Science and Technology Directorate's Chemical and Biological Defense Division focuses on saving lives and protecting the nation's infrastructure from chemical, biological, and agricultural threats and disasters.

-Alan Rudolph is the Director for the Chemical and Biological Defense Division within the Department of Homeland Security Science and Technology Directorate.
+Anne Hultgren is the Acting Director for the Chemical and Biological Defense Division within the Department of Homeland Security Science and Technology Directorate.

 The Chemical and Biological Defense Division provides a comprehensive understanding and analyses of chemical and biological threats, develops pre-event assessment, discovery, and interdiction capabilities as well as capabilities for warning, notification, and analysis of incidents.
 The division optimizes recovery technology and processes, enhances the capability to inform attribution of attacks, and develops medical countermeasures against foreign animal diseases.